Do Naturopathic Doctors Take Insurance?

 Do you require anything other than a superbill to process the reimbursement?

 What is my deductible?

 Are services such as acupuncture, preventative medicine, and nutritional counseling covered as an out-of-network provider?

 If not, are there alternate policies that do offer Naturopathic services?

 Discuss your budget up front with your doctor.

 The Naturopathic Doctor’s job is to provide you with the best recommendations for your health.
-They do however understand that every person has a different financial situation, and if needed, can help you prioritize lab tests, supplements and other procedures.
-Being open and honest about what you can afford can help you and your Naturopathic Doctor come up with effective solutions while respecting your budget.
+However, they do understand that every person has a different financial situation, and if needed, can help you prioritize lab tests, supplements, and other procedures.
+Also, being open and honest about what you can afford can help you, and your Naturopathic Doctor come up with effective solutions while respecting your budget.